gayverjr/opencap/README.md

 ### Install with pip (recommended)

     pip install pyopencap
+    # or
+    pip3 install pyopencap

-Precompiled Python wheels are available on Pypi for almost all Linux systems, and most MacOS systems, for Python versions 3.5 and later.
+Precompiled Python wheels are available on Pypi for almost all Linux systems, and most MacOS systems, for Python versions 3.6 and later.

 ### Build from source